13 Red Flags You’re About to Book a Bad Airline

 You are hung up on when you call customer service

 OK, so you found the phone number to speak to a real-live person to ask a question about booking a flight but when you call customer service, you are directed back to the website and disconnected unceremoniously.
-That’s a sure sign of a bad airline.
+That's a sure sign of a bad airline.
+Get the best deal on your flight by booking on the best day to buy airline tickets.

 A carry-on bag will cost you